Quick access:

 Fantasmeem Focus designed by Karim Farah | photo by Alia Haju

-The FOCUS pillar offers informative events and knowledge-exchange opportunities among experts and stakeholders from the cultural and creative scene in Lebanon and the MENA region, with a focus on design and entrepreneurship.
+The FOCUS pillar offered informative events and knowledge-exchange opportunities among experts and stakeholders from the cultural and creative scene in Lebanon and the MENA region, with a focus on design and entrepreneurship.
 This aims at exchanging knowledge and opening discussions on various themes relevant to the design scene in Lebanon, and in various design fields.
-The events under the FOCUS pillar are public and every interested party is free to join and encouraged to contribute to the discussion.
-“Design in Times of Crisis” was the only live event before lockdowns and sanitary restrictions forced the next events to be held online such as “Reviving Design and Rebuilding a City” and “Innovative Design Entrepreneurship in Times of Crises.”
+The events under the FOCUS pillar were public and every interested party is free to join and encouraged to contribute to the discussion.
+“Design in Times of Crisis” was the only live event before lockdowns and sanitary restrictions forced following events, such as “Reviving Design and Rebuilding a City” and “Innovative Design Entrepreneurship in Times of Crises”, to be held online.

 Exposure